amanpalariya/console-game/README.md

 > The logical operators evaluate to 0 instead of `false` and 1 instead of `true`.

 #### Random expression
-Random numbers are important part of games.
+Random numbers are an important part of games.
-We can generate random number as follows.
+We can generate random numbers as follows.

 ```c
 $randomNumberOnADice = r[1][6]